moneemcgrady/seam-carving/README.md

 To run the code, use the following command line template:

-python seamcarving.py [source image] [number of seams to add/remove] [shrink/stretch image] [cumulative energy function] [show seams (only for shrinking)]
+python seamcarving.py [source image] [number of seams to add/remove] [shrink/stretch image] [cumulative energy function] [output image path] [show seams (only for shrinking)]

-[source image] = path to the source image you want to shrink or stretch [number of seams to add/remove] = integer [shrink/stretch image] = "shrink" or "stretch" [cumulative energy function] = "forward" or "backward" [show seams (only for shrinking)] = "yes" or "no"
+[source image] = path to the source image you want to shrink or stretch [number of seams to add/remove] = integer [shrink/stretch image] = "shrink" or "stretch" [cumulative energy function] = "forward" or "backward" [output image path] = path to output image
+[show seams (only for shrinking)] = "yes" or "no"

 Examples:
-python seamcarving.py input/island.png shrink backward yes
+python seamcarving.py input/island.png shrink backward output/island_red_lines.png yes

-python seamcarving.py input/island.png stretch backward
+python seamcarving.py input/island.png stretch output/island_stretch.png backward